Basic Dental Care (cont.)

 - For regular cleanings and exams.
 Most dentists recommend a visit every 6 months, but people who are at low risk for dental problems may need only yearly exams.

 - If your gums bleed when you press on them or bleed often when you brush your teeth.

 - If your teeth are loose or moving apart, or if there are changes in the way your teeth fit together.

 - If your gums are very red, swollen, or tender, or if pus is present.

 - If your gums pull or shrink away from the teeth.

 - If you have a toothache.
 Use a nonsteroidal anti-inflammatory medicine, such as aspirin or ibuprofen, to help relieve the pain before you visit the dentist.
+Be safe with medicines.
+Read and follow all instructions on the label.
 Do not give aspirin to anyone younger than age 20 because of the risk of Reye syndrome.

 - If you lose a filling.